 Growing vegetables in container gardens in the fall and winter can keep your kitchen thriving through the months when your local farmers markets and grocery stores are stocking wimpy, high-priced imported veggies.
 Choosing the right vegetables to grow on your porch or balcony makes all the difference in keeping your kitchen freshly stocked throughout the year, no matter what the temperature is.
-Here are eight vegetables to try planting in your fall container garden.
+Here are eight vegetables to try planting in your fall container garden (update: don't forget to check out our indoor grow kits picks down below for year-round herbs, veggies and leafy greens!).

 Greens and root herbs are the way to go with fall gardening.
 When you plant in September or early October, germination can actually happen more quickly since the ground is still warm.
 However, you may need to wait a few extra weeks for maturation if you're in a cold winter climate.
 Some of the best plants to grow in your fall containers are these hearty greens and herbs: